-- In the Content Server interface, select the Admin tab and expand the Workflow Actions item. - 2.
+- 1. In the Content Server interface, select the Admin tab and expand the Workflow Actions item. - 2.
 Under Workflow Actions, expand the kind of item that you want to delete: Step Actions, Step Conditions, Timed Actions, Delegate Actions, Deadlock Actions, or Group Deadlock Actions. - 3.
 Under the item that you selected, double-click the name of the item that you want to delete. - 4.
 In the "Inspect" form, click the Delete icon.

-A confirmation message appears. - 5.
-Click Delete.
+5. Click Delete.